Our research is editorially independent but we may earn a commission for purchases made through our links.

 Far from the tourist path, Amelia Island and nearby Fernandina Beach offer a quiet landscape of quaint bed and breakfast accommodations and picturesque streets that highlight its small-town charm.
 An excellent choice for a winter getaway, the guided horseback tours along the golden-hued sands offer a unique way to experience the coastline.
 Spend your days fishing, boating and soaking up the stunning scenery, or hunt for seashells and sharks teeth along the white-sand beaches.

-One of Florida’s smallest towns, Mexico Beach is located 20 miles east of Panama City on Florida’s “Forgotten Coast”.
+One of Florida’s smallest towns and most underrated beaches, Mexico Beach is located 20 miles east of Panama City on Florida’s “Forgotten Coast”.
 Boasting a preserved natural beauty and small-town charm, you can spend your afternoon shelling for unique treasures and watching pods of dolphins at sunset.
 You won’t find high rises or traffic lights here.
 Instead, you can spot bald eagles, osprey, pelicans and loggerhead turtles enjoying their natural habitat.

 There are no high rises or chain stores on St. George Island, a barrier island filled with landscapes featuring sea oats and sand dunes that stretch for 28 miles along the shore.
 Soak up the Old Florida ambiance at this slow-paced gem, where cycling, fishing and kayaking are popular outdoor adventures that you can enjoy in winter.
 Take a sunset cruise to enjoy the beautiful landscapes from a distance, or relax on the soft sugary sands and spot dolphins frolicking in the water.